allenai/open-instruct/README.md

 ## News

+- [2023-11-27] We released [Camels in a Changing Climate: Enhancing LM Adaptation with Tulu 2](https://arxiv.org/abs/2311.10702).
+Check out our models [here](https://huggingface.co/collections/allenai/tulu-v2-suite-6551b56e743e6349aab45101).
+We have added a DPO finetuning script for replicating our results.
 - [2023-09-26] We switched to use the official [alpaca-eval](https://github.com/tatsu-lab/alpaca_eval) library to run AlpacaFarm evaluation but use regenerated longer reference outputs.
 This will change our numbers reported in the paper.
 We will update the paper soon.
 - [2023-09-25] Supported using [vLLM](https://github.com/vllm-project/vllm/) for our evaluations, which speeds up the evaluation by 10x.
 - [2023-09-17] Supported [LoRA](https://arxiv.org/abs/2106.09685) and [QLoRA](https://arxiv.org/abs/2305.14314) finetuning.
 See [here](#parameter-efficient-finetuning) for more details.